What is the 'Make early diagnosis routine' project?

 The project has 4 stages, expand the table below to see more.

-Stage 1: Surveying the current status of primary care commissioning
+Stage 1: Surveying the status of primary care commissioning in 2020

 The British Liver Trust, as part of the ‘Make early diagnosis routine’ project surveyed the status of planning and commissioning for the early detection of and management of liver disease across Clinical Commissioning Groups (CCGs) in England and equivalent bodies in Wales, Northern Ireland and Scotland.